Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 intake process of patients and to allow a clinic manager or receptionist to collect credit card payments from patients for a visit.

-The administrator is looking for a solution can be quickly deployabled to achive his goals.
+The administrator is looking for a solution can be quickly deployable to achieve his goals.
 He will use this proof-of-concept (POC) to understand how Azure can be used to accomplish the following:

 -   Collect, store, and retrieve payment card data while complying with stringent Payment Card Industry, Data Security Standards (PCI DSS)